 Gas-fueled RVs are considerably less expensive than diesel, which makes them a popular choice for budget-conscious families who want a recreational vehicle for summer camping trips, road trips, and occasional vacations on the road.

-If you’re shopping brand new, the price difference between a gas vs diesel RV can amount to thousands of dollars.
+If you’re shopping for a brand new RV, the price difference between a gas vs diesel RV can amount to thousands of dollars.
 The average MSRP (or manufacturer’s suggested retail price) on a new gas RV can range anywhere from $80k to $150k.
 By contrast, you can expect to pay an MSRP of $170k at a minimum for a new diesel RV.

 While gas RVs do cost a lot less than diesel, a diesel RV provides a better payoff in terms of resale and future use.
 You get what you pay for, right?